bytecodealliance/wasmtime/docs/introduction.md

 [Wasmtime][github], a [Bytecode Alliance][BA] project, is used to run [Webassembly][Wasm] (Wasm) programs [without a web browser].

-[Wasm] is a low-level executable assembly language.
-Typically, an application or library calls wasmtime to load and run Wasm code.
+[Wasm] is an assembly language for a [virutal stack machine][VSM] running inside an application.
+Typically, an application calls Wasmtime to load and run Wasm code.
 Or, the Wasmtime command line utility can run standalone Wasm programs.

-Wasm programs are generally written in high-level languages, and compiled to Wasm.
+High-level language must be compiled to Wasm prior to loading.
+Upon loading, Wasmtime compiles Wasm to native machine code.
 [WebAssembly System Interface][WASI] (WASI) provides a library of essential functions, such as reading files, somewhat similar libc.
 Wasmtime enables them to run inside another application.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you